 You should create one *.doc.js file per component per engine.
 If your project makes components available for more than one technology, each of them needs to have its own *doc.js file.

 Once you have set up a configuration file and, at least, one documentation file, you can easily generate the website running:

 You can see the result serving it withor any other lib that you prefer:

-To keep Pitsby watching the changes that you make on any file listed on on the configuration file.
+You can optionally keep Pitsby watching the changes you make on any file listed on the configuration file.
 To do this, use the watch flag:

 pitsby build --watch